sebibigbob8/geekFeelingsApp/README.md

 # GeekFeelings
-This app is linked to the GeekFeelings API developped during the Webserv course.It's dedicated to the phone.
+This app is linked to the GeekFeelings API developped during the Webserv course.
+It's dedicated to the phone.
 It provide the use of camera and geolocalisation features.
+# Description
+This application is part of a lesson at the Heig-vd.
+The objective is to create an application based on an API that we have developped.
+The application is developped on Angular with Ionic.
 # Deployment
 The application has not been published on the Play Store or the Apple Store.
 It can be deployed to a phone using Ionic built in tools.
 See Ionic documentation on testing and deploying the app on a phone.
 # What do we provide with our application